devops329/devops/instruction/serviceTesting/serviceTesting.md

 },
 ```

-Create a `.gitignore` file so that we don't accidentally commit the `node_modules` or `coverage` files that will be generated as we use the project.
+Create a `.gitignore` file so you don't accidentally commit the `node_modules` folder or the `coverage` reports generated during testing.

 ```txt
 node_modules